Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Refresh Triggered Computation

 \subsection{Limitations of RTC}

 Our RTC framework has two limitations.

 \textbf{Access Patterns.} RTC can eliminate redundant refresh operations when the access pattern of an application is stationary for sufficiently long time.
-Configuring the AGU of RTC introduces a small latency overhead.
-To compensate for this overhead, the access pattern of the application should not change very frequently.
+Configuring the AGU of RTC can take approximately 100 cycles.
+To compensate for this latency overhead, the access pattern of the application should not change very frequently.
 Fortunately, there are many applications from different domains (e.g., signal processing, neural networks, bioinformatics) that exhibit regular access patterns.
-For other applications, which have frequently changing access patterns, RTC can be disabled on-the-fly.
+In this work, we expect the programmer to determine the memory access pattern of an application.
+However, a profiling-based or compiler-assisted approach can potentially be used to automatically determine access patterns of applications and take advantage of RTC without involving the programmer.
+We leave this study to future work.
+For other applications that have frequently changing access patterns, RTC can be disabled to operate DRAM in the conventional way with negligible performance and energy overhead.

 \textbf{Simultaneously Running Applications.} Even though two different applications have regular access patterns, running them simultaneously on the same system may lead to irregularity in the memory access pattern.
 To support multiple applications, we propose to map applications to separate DRAM banks or channels, each with its own RTC control logic.
 Note that such an approach does not reduce the bank-level parallelism, since all banks continue to receive memory requests, but from different applications.
-In fact, prior work shows that partitioning the applications to separate banks or channels improves overall system performance by reducing the bank/channel conflicts~\cite{liu2012software, muralidhara2011reducing}.
+In fact, prior work shows that partitioning the applications to separate banks or channels improves overall system performance by reducing the bank/channel conflicts~\cite{liu2012software, muralidhara2011reducing, jeong2012balancing}.